ibacaraujo/infogan-dfl/01-information-theory/01-information-theory.md

 **Required Reading**:

 - [x] 1.
 Chapter 1.6 from Pattern Recognition and Machine Learning / Bishop. (“PRML”)
-- [ ] A good intuitive explanation of Entropy, from Quora.
+- [x] 2.
+A good intuitive explanation of Entropy, from Quora.

 **Optional Reading**: